09/07/2019, updated 15/06/2023

 Banking in Chile can be complicated to understand, especially for a foreigner who just relocated in the country.

-We have written several guides to detail the various questions that foreigners arriving in Chile usually have.
+We have written several articles to answer the various questions that foreigners arriving in Chile usually have.

 The first problem that occurs is the bank account.